I have to confess, I’m a bit of a prehistoric geek.

 An adaptive mindset means you adjust to different conditions or environments.

-Next time try these to come out on top
+When a challenge strikes, try these to come out on top

 What’s one specific problem you’re struggling with?